Hy Peskin: Academy of Achievement

 In the early 1960s, Peskin became interested in other ventures and helped organize the World Series of Sports Fishing with Ted Williams.
 That year, he also launched the first gathering of what became the Academy of Achievement, a non-profit organization that brings leaders from various fields together with "young achievers" to inspire them to succeed.
 Under Peskin's leadership, the Academy attracted such prominent people as Elizabeth Taylor, Elie Wiesel, Linus Pauling, Johnny Cash and Willie Mays, among dozens of others—to receive awards and talk with top high school students.
 The Academy of Achievement is now run by his son, Wayne Reynolds.

 By 1964, believing his Jewish name to be a liability in fundraising, Peskin legally became known as Brian Blaine Reynolds—using the middle names of his three sons.

 Later life

 In later years, Peskin lived in California and Plano, Texas.
 His first wife, Blanche, died in 1978.
 Peskin became known as such a litigious person, usually representing himself in court, that in 1995 a Texas television station did a story about his frequent court cases.
 He served time in a Texas jail for contempt of court.

 Death

-Peskin died in Herzliyya, Israel in 2005 of technical errors occurring during kidney dialysis.
-He was survived by his second wife, Adriana Reynolds of Plano, Texas, and Herzliya, Israel; two sons from that marriage, Brian Jeremy Reynolds and Preston Blaine Reynolds, both of Herzliya and Plano; three sons from his first marriage, Evan Reynolds of McKinney, Texas, Ron Reynolds (deceased) of Vista, California, and Wayne Reynolds of McLean, Virginia; and granddaughter Stephanie Reynolds of Austin, Texas.
+Peskin died in Herzliya, Israel, in 2005 from complications related to kidney dialysis.
+He was survived by his wife, Adriana Reynolds, five sons, and a granddaughter.